 About the NMF

 Each year the Festival serves approximately 110 apprentices and employs approximately 30 mentors (including the Artistic and Executive Directors, who also teach).
 Musicians come to the Festival each year from more than 15 countries and 30 U.S. states.
-The average age of apprentices is 22, although some are older and have already completed their advanced degrees and have begun their careers.
+The average age of apprentices is 22, although some are older and have already completed their advanced degrees and begun their careers.

 The Festival’s performances and pre-concert talks provide affordably priced entertainment and education to its patrons, including children.
 All rehearsals are free and open to the public.
-Attending rehearsals is a particularly good way to introduce young children to concert music.
+Attending rehearsals is a particularly good way to introduce young children to concert music!

-The National Music Festival is based on the concept developed and implemented by Richard Rosenberg twenty years ago as the Hot Springs Music Festival in Arkansas.
+The National Music Festival is based on the concept developed and implemented by Richard Rosenberg more than twenty years ago as the Hot Springs Music Festival in Arkansas.
 The Hot Springs Music Festival, with Maestro Rosenberg conducting, recorded six compact discs for Naxos Records.
 All six recordings feature American music, and two were nominated for Grammy Awards.

 The words of an alumna sum up her experience at the National Music Festival: